6 Things to Consider When Planning for Special Needs

 Consider saving money in a healthcare spending account

-Since insurance doesn't cover all of a family’s health care expenses, you may benefit by applying additional savings into a tax advantage account.
+Since insurance doesn't cover all of a family’s health care expenses, you may benefit by applying additional savings into a tax-advantage health savings account (HSA).

-Ultimately, the uniformed decision might create a tax burden or render a child with special needs ineligible for government benefits.
-A trained financial planner with special needs planning experience can help families learn about and understand their options and to a financial strategy in place develop a clear roadmap for a brighter tomorrow.
+Ultimately, the uninformed decision might create a tax burden or render a child with special needs ineligible for government benefits.
+A trained financial planner with special needs planning experience can help families learn about and understand their options.
+Putting a financial strategy in place can develop a clear roadmap for a brighter tomorrow.